 One answer to two questions.

-You further realize, if either your father was not home or not well or both, you would have simply answered, "No".
+You further realize, if either your father were not home or not well or both, you might have simply answered, "No".

 That must be the new way that would help you to know the safe path,

-Instead of a single component single question, you would ask a single question with two components joined together by "and", the easiest way to join two questions.
+Instead of a one component single question, you would ask a single question with two components joined together by "and", the easiest way to join two questions.

-And you know from elementary knowledge in language that is easy to form—your neighbor uncle could have asked such a single question,
+And you know from elementary knowledge in language that such a compound question is easy to form—your neighbor uncle could have asked such a single question,

 Is your father home and well?